jostylr/literate-programming/README.md

 You can use JavaScript to script out the compilation of documents, a hybrid of static and dynamic.

-## TODO

-An in-browser version is planned.
-The intent is to have it be an IDE for the literate program.

-More docs.

-Allow for a plugin setup for directives and constants.

-Add in core directives: require (plugin), load (other literate programs), version....

-Get command line working.

-Fix up javacsript code parsing in backticks to do subs.

 ## LICENSE

 [MIT-LICENSE](https://github.com/jostylr/literate-programming/blob/master/LICENSE)